Price of gas when Obama took office: $1.81

 Thanks to the Internet, however, we can actually look things up.
 The U.S. Energy Information Administration keeps records of the prices of petroleum.
 You can see similar historical gas price charts at GasBuddy.com.

 As it turns out, the figure is true enough.
 Look at this graph:

 See the arrow where President Obama takes office?
 The price of unleaded, regular gasoline in January 2009 was $1.79.
 Obama assumed office on January 20, 2009.
 The February gasoline price was $1.93.
 So yes, $1.81 sounds about right.

-But now look at the six months before Obama takes office.
+But now look at the six months before Obama took office.
 The price dropped from $4.09 in July to just $1.69 in December.
 The price of gasoline was actually higher under President Bush than it has ever been since — yet it suddenly dropped like a rock in the months before President Obama took office.

 What was happening during that time which might account for such a price drop?

 Oh, I remember now!
 The U.S. economy collapsed in mid-September, resulting in the Great Recession — the greatest financial disaster since the Great Depression.
 A month before the election on October 11, the Dow fell 679 points, making for the worst day in Wall Street’s worst week ever.
 Job losses in December — the month before Obama took office — were the worst in 60 years.
 When the economy comes to a screeching halt like that, it really affects gasoline demand, and therefore prices for a time.
 And now Republicans have the nerve to pass it off as a golden moment in our history.

 It’s funny how just three years after the greatest economic crisis since the Great Depression, many Americans have already forgotten how disasterously Bush’s presidency ended and instead blame Obama for any residual discomfort.
 As George Santayana said, “Those who cannot remember the past are condemned to repeat it.”